imagineLife/big-site/content/mongo/performance/agg.md

 "Batch" processing

 - provided for analytics
+- probably run less frequently than "realtime" processing queries
-- not necessarily inspected until later
+- performance is probably not as important

 ## Index usage